rutgers-db/DuplicateSearch_k-partition/TodoExp/README.md

 ### Experiment Setup
 - Each figure's experiment is conducted on a single document, consistent with the previous section.
 - Document performance is averaged over multiple runs.
-- Histogram Representation:
+- Dot-Line Representation:
-  - Each histogram has two columns: one for the baseline and the other for our method.
+  - Each plot has four lines: one for the baseline (Allign + IntervalScan), improved baseline (Allign + ImprovedIntervalScan), and the other for our two methods (OPH + ImprovedIntervalScan) and (OPH + ImprovedIntervalScanLongest)
   - Y-axis: Query Latency (e.g., time in seconds).
-  - X-axis: Variable being tested (k, θ, m(collided cw number), or number of found results).
+  - X-axis: Variable being tested (k, θ, m(collided cw number), or the number of found results).

 ### Figures Configuration
 1. **Dataset: PAN11**